 Malwarebytes operates quietly under the radar here.
 Their headquarters are in San Francisco, and nobody really pays much attention, but their guys here are going to work and building a business every day.
 Pilgrim built their company here, and you don’t find them out at every event either.
 Mayra Harley and her husband are building a new company and it’s doing very well.
 I love them and they’re great people, but the last time I saw Mayra was at TBBJ’s Women CEOs Roundtable.
 I have a better chance of running into her having dinner than I would finding her at an event.
 You’re talking about a company that has 25 employees after 2 years and is a pure tech company.

-There was a poll that came out recently along the lines of “if we could bring anyone into town, who should we bring to get everybody to come?” and I’m like how about bring nobody?
+A poll came out recently along the lines of, “If we could bring anyone into town, who should we bring to get everybody to come?”
+I’m like, how about bring nobody?
 How about don’t bring somebody from out of town?
 Go find someone who actually built something real here.
 That’s the person that people should be looking at as an example.

-We should bring people like Travis, from Caresync, in – and I say this with the best of intentions.
+We should bring people like Travis from Caresync in.
+I say this with the best of intentions.
 People will probably poo-poo that because of the failure with Caresync, but Caresync was not his first company, and Caresync employed many great people for a long period of time at far higher than the median wage in our community.

-We have to get over the fact that startups fail – because they do, and it doesn’t mean the founder did anything wrong.
-Prior to that, Travis had built a highly-successful company and when people look at Caresync, it would be in their best interest to think about that.
+We have to get over the fact that startups fail.
+Because they do, and it doesn’t mean the founder did anything wrong.
+Prior to that, Travis had built a highly-successful company.
+When people look at Caresync, it would be in their best interest to think about that.
 Every time Caresync raised, Travis put his own money in.
 You can look at the records, it’s all public through the SEC.
 He put his own money in, every step of the way.
-So it wasn’t like “Oh Travis blew someone else’s money.”
+So it wasn’t like, “Oh, Travis blew someone else’s money.”
 Nope, it was a big chunk that he lost as well.

 So to me, if we’re gonna talk to somebody, maybe we should talk to someone who built that here!